-According to the College Board, the average student spends more than $1,200 on just textbooks and supplies each year.
-Depending on your major, textbooks can cost hundreds of dollars each, and keeping up with the publisher’s latest edition can be a real hassle.
+Despite increased use of ebooks, the average college student spends $1,226 on textbooks and supplies each year, according to the Education Data Initiative.
+Depending on your major, hard copy textbooks can cost hundreds of dollars each, and keeping up with the publisher’s latest edition can be a real hassle.

-There are a few ways you can avoid the exorbitant textbook prices at the bookstore.
+Fortunately, there are a few ways you can avoid the exorbitant textbook prices at the bookstore.
+Here’s what you need to know.

 1. Splitting the Cost with a Classmate

 Consider splitting the cost of books with a classmate to cut down on textbook expenses.
 While it may seem inconvenient, it could pay off.

 There are a few ways to make sharing a textbook work.
 Try alternating study days so you each have the time you need to get your work done.
 Or, alternate highlighter colors to keep your notes straight.
 And as an added bonus, you have a built-in study buddy.

 2. Buying Them Used

 When purchasing used textbooks online, confirm that the buyer is reputable.
 Look at their reviews to get a sense of their business model.

 3. Renting Instead of Buying